OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:128

-> Therefore I carefully follow all Your precepts concerning everything,
+> Therefore I follow all Your precepts with care,
 > I hate every false way.

 ---